Do you really want to know how to make the stuff you buy last as l-o-n-g as possible?

 Save money by finding extra ways to use up a fruit or item.

 Take for example, a lemon.
 After extracting the lemon juice, you can shave off the lemon peel and mince it to sprinkle over cooked dishes or use it for baking.
-The lemon skin has been shown to have excellent health benefits.
+The lemon skin has been shown to have excellent health benefits – it contains nutrients like calcium, potassium and Vitamin C. Lemon peel has salvestrol Q40 and limonene, which kill cancer cells.

 These lemon halves can also be used to remove finger stains if you’ve handled beetroot or tumeric.
 Rub your fingers against the inside of the lemon halves.